How Artificial Intelligence is Used to Expedite Research

 Founded in 2007, PatSnap has headquarters in both Singapore and London, along with offices in the United States and China.
 The company closed a respectable $38 million Series D this month, led by venerable venture capital firms like Sequoia Capital and newcomers like Shunwei Capital.
 The latter is an investment firm from the co-founder of Xiaomi, a Beijing-based smartphone and electronics company on the cusp of a big-time IPO on the Hong Kong stock exchange.
 PatSnap has reportedly raised more than $100 million, but an exact figure is unclear because of an undisclosed Series C back in 2016, which Sequoia Capital also led.

-PatSnap uses artificial intelligence to parse through big data for insights around intellectual property, patents and R&D. The startup combines millions of data points from patents, licensing, litigation and other sources to provide intelligence that helps companies to streamline their R&D departments.
+PatSnap uses artificial intelligence to parse through big data for insights around intellectual property, patents, and R&D. The startup combines millions of data points from patents, licensing, litigation and other sources to provide intelligence that helps companies to streamline their R&D departments.
 The idea is that the PatSnap platform can provide near-instantaneous data about the patents and associated data surrounding any type of technology.
 In a sense, it allows companies to gather intelligence about their competitors using publicly available information.
 Clients could anticipate what sort of products a rival may be preparing to roll out based on patent activity, or discover a potential partner with a complementary technology.
-The video below details various use cases for the platform, along with some elevator music that will quickly discourage you from sitting through the entire thing:

 Incidentally, this month marks the 10 millionth patent issued by the U.S. Patent and Trademark Office.